mysociety/fixmystreet/running/admin_manual.md

       that body.
 Check that the email address looks correct (for example, if there are several, see if they look similar).
 If everything looks OK, you'll need to contact the body in question and confirm the correct email address to use.
-It’s likely that this will take up a little time, because you can't route such problems to the body until you've found a correct email address.
+It's likely that this will take up a little time, because you can't route such problems to the body until you've found a correct email address.
     </p>